Running to the Tower: an artist writing on her paintings

 Votive Spindle Whorl

 Carol Barbour: Toronto, 1993.
 Limited edition of 50, numbered.
 36 pages, 21 b & w original line drawings and frames; 1 b & w coin rubbing; 8 found illustrations.
 Photocopy.
 8 x 6 ½.
 Hand-bound; cover beige cardstock with bumblebee decal.
 22 poems encapsulated in hand-drawn frames.
-Language and art.
-Art, nature, indigenous culture, human relationships
+Language and Art, nature, indigenous culture, and human relationships.

 Reviewed by Dan Bortolotti, Shift, fall 1993.
 “Most small presses operate on shoestring budgets, so it’s usually forgiven if the chapbooks they publish are nothing more than photocopies on cheap paper.
 But occasionally the small press scene produces a true craftswoman like Toronto’s Carol Barbour.
 A painter, illustrator, poet, and fiction writer, she combines these several talents to produce some extremely attractive books.
 The visuals that surround each of these poems enhance their impact and make this chapbook a remarkable piece of art.”

 Exhibitions at Bookworks, AKA Artist’s Centre, 1993, Saskatoon, SK; Bookworks 93, Harbourfront Centre, 1993; Book Fairs in Toronto,1993-1996; Red Head Gallery, Samuel J. Zack Gallery at York University.